GalaxyTea1/AWS/asw.md

 - Permissions
 - Policies
     - Consists of:
-        - Version: policy language version, always include "2022-09-29"
+        - Version: policy language version, always include, ex:"2022-09-29"
         - Id: an identifier for the policy (optional)
         - Statement: one or more individual statements (required)
     - Statements consists of: